PaulVanDev/HoeffdingD/README.md

 The advantage of this statistic lies in the fact that it has more power to detect non-monotonic dependency structures compared to other more common measures (Pearson, Kendall, Spearman)

-The following graph presents what we can expect more to discover by using more advanced correlation coefficients.
+The following graph presents what we can expect to discover by using more advanced correlation coefficients.